Why Does My Back Hurt?

 Schedule an Appointment to Relieve Your Back Pain

-If you’re experiencing back pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3400 or 1-800-BASSETT.
+If you’re experiencing back pain, contact the orthopedic team at Bassett Healthcare Network by calling 607-547-3652.
 Our spinal specialists will diagnose the cause of your pain and review treatment plans based on your preference and personal needs.

 Bassett Healthcare Network’s Spine Care Institute offers noninvasive and minimally invasive back pain treatments to relieve all types of back pain throughout Central New York, including Milford, Herkimer, Oneonta, Cooperstown, and Cobleskill.